 Find out more about Salisbury's Park & Ride here.

 There is a mixture of easily accessible long and short stay car parks in the centre of Salisbury.

-Wiltshire Council operate the majority of the city's car park and these are free on Sundays.
-Blue Badge holders may park in any parking bay within any Wiltshire Council car park for free.
+Wiltshire Council operate the majority of the city's car parks.
 Further information about car parks in Salisbury can be found here.

 There is on street parking throughout Salisbury city centre with a maximum stay of one hour in all areas.
 Find out more here.

 Salisbury Reds run most bus services locally.
 They have unlimited day, multi-day and multi-trip bus tickets which are ideal for visitors.
 They also offer Salisbury Saver Zone and Network Zone tickets that are used in certain areas of the city to keep prices down for passengers, as well as group tickets and child tickets.